 Georgia STEM Day is a day for schools, educators, students, and companies to engage in activities involving science, technology, engineering, and math (STEM).
-By celebrating Georgia STEM Day on May 5, 2017, you are helping to raise awareness of the importance of STEM in our state.
+By celebrating Georgia STEM Day on May 4, 2018, you are helping to raise awareness of the importance of STEM in our state.
 Join the thousands of teachers, schools, and districts that have already registered to participate in this STEM celebration by clicking the register button below!
-Registered teachers are entered for a chance to win exciting prizes provided by our partner organizations!
+Registration for 2018 is now open!

 Zoo Atlanta is excited to celebrate STEM by participating in TAG-Ed’s Georgia STEM Day!
 Come visit and enjoy some of the exciting activities focusing on science, technology, engineering, and math!

 In celebration of Georgia STEM Day, The Arthur M. Blank Family Foundation Pipeline Project is proud to support kids in exploring the exciting world of STEAM.
 STEAM is all around us!
 Even in the buildings of our city.
 Checkout the design and engineering of the new Mercedes-Benz Stadium, home to the Atlanta Falcons and Atlanta United!

 Georgia Sea Turtle Center

 Jekyll Island Authority’s Georgia Sea Turtle Center (GSTC) is thrilled to support STEM education in our state by participating in TAG-Ed’s 2017 Georgia STEM Day.
 Join GTSC in person or online to celebrate STEM as they showcase their STEM research, technology, and careers.